-Research: Arab discourses on democracy; Muslim minorities in the West
+Research: Arab discourses on democracy; modern Islamic theology and law; the sociology of Muslim minorities in the West.

 Dr. Machlis's publications include:

-Shi‘i Sectarianism in the Middle East: Modernisation and the Quest for Islamic Universalism, book proposal accepted for publication, I.B Tauris, London.
+Shi‘i Sectarianism in the Middle East: Modernisation and the Quest for Islamic Universalism, I.B Tauris, London (2014).

-“Ali Shari'ati and the Notion of Tawhid: Re-exploring the Question of God’s Unity”, Die Welt des Islams, conditional acceptance
+ʿAlī Sharīʿatī and the Notion of tawḥīd : Re-exploring the Question of God’s Unity, Die Welt Des Islams 54 (2014).

 “A Shi'a Debate on Arabism: The Emergence of a Multiple Communal Membership”, British Journal of Middle Eastern Studies, forthcoming.